Replenio Help Center

 Connecting products to a supplier

 Next, tell Replenio which of your products this supplier sells you.
 This is what lets the app suggest reorders and fill in costs automatically later.
-You've got three ways to do it — pick whichever feels easiest, and you can mix and match:
+You've got four ways to do it — pick whichever feels easiest, and you can mix and match:

 Method 1: Auto-conditions (recommended)